This question comes up a lot: “Do I need a real estate agent to buy a new home?”

 The answer to whether or not you need a Buyer’s Agent to purchase new construction in Columbus is – Absolutely!

 Truthfully, you need a Buyer’s Agent who will work for YOU.
-An experienced agent working for you will look out for your best interests.
+An experienced agent will be your advocate and will look out for your best interests.

 As with any Columbus home purchase, there are pitfalls, risks, and complications that can arise during the purchase and building of a new home.